 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)

-- Presents cooked or prepared items to food service workers; places cooked or prepared food into pots and pans and/or food trucks and steam tables; observes and directs food service workers serving food to ensure portion control and resident and staff satisfaction; may direct food service workers in some other aspects of food service work.
+Presents cooked and prepared items to food service workers; places cooked or prepared food into pots and pans and/or food trucks and steam tables; observes and directs food service workers serving food to ensure portion control and resident and staff satisfaction; may direct food service workers in some other aspects of food service work.

-- Washes kitchen utensils, stoves and ovens and cleans cooking area; may wash pots and pans and dining plates, knives, forks and spoons.
+Washes kitchen utensils, stoves and ovens and cleans cooking area; washes pots, pans, dining plates, knives, forks and spoons.

-- Performs related work as required.
+Performs related work as required.

-REQUIRED KNOWLEDGES, SKILLS AND ABILITIES
+REQUIRED KNOWLEDGE, SKILLS AND ABILITIES

 MINIMUM ACCEPTABLE TRAINING AND EXPERIENCE (The following statement represents the minimum training and experience standards which will be used to admit or reject applicants for tests.
-Applications submitted by candidates for this class will be reviewed based on training and experience requirements as approved on 1/1974.)
+Applications submitted by candidates for this class will be reviewed based on training and experience requirements as approved on 1/17.

 Education equivalent to the completion of the tenth school grade.

-Or any equivalent combination of education and experience determined to be acceptable by the Personnel Department.
+Any equivalent combination of education and experience determined to be acceptable by the Office of Human Resources.

 PHYSICAL AND MEDICAL REQUIREMENTS

-- Ability to physically perform the duties and to work in the environmental conditions required of a position in this class.
+Ability to physically perform the duties and to work in the environmental conditions required of a position in this class.

 Latest Spec.
-Revision: 7/1991
+Revision-